d365collaborative/d365fo.tools/docs/Invoke-D365LcsDatabaseExport.md

 Accept wildcard characters: False
 ```

-### -TargetEnvironmentId
+### -BackupName
-The unique id of the environment that you want to use as the target for the database refresh
+Name of the backup file when it is being exported from the environment

-The Id can be located inside the LCS portal
+The file shouldn't contain any extension at all, just the desired file name

 ```yaml
 Type: String